Siiha/wpdownloader/README.md

 ## Notes

-- The script fetches up to 100 articles, pages, and media files at a time.
 - Note that the script does not handle renaming in case of conflicts if files already exist with the same name.
 - You can customize the script according to your needs by adding or modifying directory handling.